acsone/manifestoo/docs/cli.md

 **Options**:

-* `--recursive`: Recursively check dependent addons.
+* `--transitive`: Also check transitive dependencies.
 * `--default-dev-status TEXT`
 * `--help`: Show this message and exit.